Chapter 6 of 11

 Remember These Truths

 1. NRR > 100% means you grow without acquiring.
 Your existing customers compound in value.
+This is the most capital-efficient form of growth.

 3. Good-Better-Best tiers create natural upgrade paths.
 Gate features that growing companies must have.
+Make the upgrade trigger feel like a natural milestone, not an artificial barrier.

 5. Never expand unhealthy accounts.
 Restore value first, expand second.
+Trust is the foundation of expansion revenue.

 With expansion systems in place, it's time to check if you're ready for hypergrowth.
 Next chapter: the Hypergrowth Readiness Assessment.